twpayne/chezmoi/assets/chezmoi.io/docs/developer-guide/architecture.md

 ## `internal/cmd/` directory

-`internal/cmd/*cmd.go` contains the code for each individual command and `internal/cmd/*templatefuncs.go` contain the template functions.
+`internal/cmd/*cmd.go` files contain the code for each individual command.
+`internal/cmd/*templatefuncs.go` files contain the template functions.

 Commands are defined as methods on the `Config` struct.
 The `Config` struct is large, containing all configuration values read from the config file, command